ropensci/roweb3/content/blog/2021-02-02-ropensci-community-calls/index.md

 Think about what it's like to be the speaker, or the person attending their first community call with your project and build a welcoming and valuable experience for them.

 What tips do you have for us?
+Maybe we've borrowed some techniques you've been using for years!
 Are you applying some of what we've shared here?
-We'd love to hear from you.
+We'd love to hear from you in the comments.

 [^1]: [The Wild World of Data Repositories](/commcalls/dec2020-datarepos/) was attended by 163 people from 19 countries on 5 continents.
 [Maintaining an R Package](/commcalls/2020-03-18/) was attended by 90 people from 18 countries.
 [^2]: Woodley, Louise, Pratt, Catherine, Ainsworth, Rachael, Amsen, Eva, Bakker, Arne, Butland, Stefanie, … Tsang, Emmy.
 (2020, July 17).
 Using virtual events to facilitate community building: event formats.
 Zenodo. http://doi.org/10.5281/zenodo.3934385